 Okay, there's not bad or ugly about it, we admit, and it will make your day!

-Clint Eastwood is creeping up on 91 years old, and has decades worth of work in the entertainment industry.
-Thanks to his work as an actor and film director, composer, and producer, this icon has amassed quite a bit of wealth, and some of those dollars have gone towards mighty impressive cars in his collection.
-Here are some of the highlights of cars owned by Client Eastwood over the years.
+Clint Eastwood is 91 years old, and has decades worth of work in the entertainment industry.
+Thanks to his work as an actor, film director, composer, and producer this icon has amassed quite a bit of wealth, and some of those dollars have gone towards mighty impressive cars in his collection.
+Here are some of the highlights of cars owned by Clint Eastwood over the years.

 Check out Adam Carolla's car collection here.

 I want to start with this one, because I think it's the most surprising.
 The muscle SUV from 1990s is a cool ride, but it doesn't have a very 'Hollywood' feel to it, and that's not a bad thing.
 Respect to Clint Eastwood for once telling Jimmy Fallon about the SUV brother the Syclone, another 1990s highlight.